trickstercache/trickster/docs/aws.md

-`ec2:DescribeInstances` does not support resource-level permissions, so the resource must be `*`; narrow the scope with a condition key if your environment requires it.
+`ec2:DescribeInstances` does not support resource-level permissions, so the resource must be `*`; narrow the scope with a condition key if your environment requires it. `ecs:ListTasks` and `ecs:DescribeTasks` can be scoped to a cluster with the `ecs:cluster` condition key.
 Trickster only ever reads.